-- Condition 1: The vaccine load has remained within the +2°C to +8°C range and (in combined units only) water-packs are frozen as defined in Step 5.
+- Condition 1: The vaccine load has remained within the +2°C to +8°C range and (in combined units only) water-packs are fully frozen.
 Lower the temperature of the test chamber by 5°C and repeat steps 3 to 5.
-Continue this cycle until either: the minimum water-pack load (if applicable) is no longer frozen to the minimum extent established in Test 4 or: the vaccine load temperature strays outside the +2°C to +8°C range or the temperature of the test chamber reaches -15°C. - Condition 2: The vaccine load has not remained within the +2°C to +8°C range and/or (in combined units only) water-packs are not frozen as defined in Step 5.
+Continue this cycle until either: the minimum water-pack load (if applicable) is not fully frozen, or: the vaccine load temperature strays outside the +2°C to +8°C range or the temperature of the test chamber reaches -15°C. - Condition 2: The vaccine load has not remained within the +2°C to +8°C range and/or (in combined units only) water-packs are not fully frozen.
 Raise the temperature of the test chamber by 5°C and repeat steps 3 to 5.
-Continue this cycle until the minimum water-pack load (if applicable) is frozen to the minimum extent established in Test 4 and the vaccine load temperature remains within the +2°C to +8°C range.
+Continue this cycle until the minimum water-pack load (if applicable) is fully frozen and the vaccine load temperature remains within the +2°C to +8°C range.
 Stop the test cycle if the appliance fails at the simulated night time temperature used in the day/night test. - Acceptance criteria: Record the lowest temperature increment at which the vaccine load temperature remains within the +2°C to +8°C range throughout the 24 hour cycle and the minimum water-pack load (if applicable) is fully frozen by the end of the cycle.
-This temperature is the minimum rated ambient temperature for the appliance7 and this figure, rounded up to the nearest 5°C, will be printed in the blue sector of the temperature zone symbol (see specification Annex 1). - Rejection criterion: Failure to pass the test at the simulated night time temperature used in the day/night test.
+This temperature is the minimum rated ambient temperature for the appliance5 and this figure, rounded up to the nearest 5°C, will be printed in the blue sector of the temperature zone symbol (see specification Annex 1). - Rejection criterion: Failure to pass the test at the simulated night time temperature used in the day/night test.